 That being said, and joking aside, we DO train the whole family to train the dog so you are all singing from the same sheet.

 Q. What methods do you use?

-A. Whatever method is suitable for your dog, while I am not a huge user of treats for everything although some dogs DO need them and there is a place for them in certain activities.
+A. Whatever method is suitable for your dog, while I am not a huge advocate of treats for EVERYTHING although some dogs DO need them and there is certainly a place for them in some activities.
 No two dogs are the same and we need to work out what is best for you (having said that I will never use a clicker as they were designed for Sea life and I don’t believe that pain and suffering or pinning dogs down to the ground to curb unwanted behavior ever has a place in training).

 Q. You trained my neighbor / friend’s dog – can’t I just use the same methods as you taught them, I’ve heard about a noise spray?

 A. No, your dog is a different animal and requires a custom approach.
 Once we see what your dog’s problems are and where they come from the appropriate method of correction will be employed based on over 28 years of experience and REAL qualifications.
 Copying an friend’s methods may prove too much or too little and either can result in making existing problems worse or even injury to yourself if the dog challenges and bites you.

 Q. Can I do the behavior modification AND group training?

 A. Yes of course and for some dogs the two together compliment each other perfectly but if the behavior issues are aggression based we would have to do the in home session first for everyone’s safety.

 Q. I have a puppy, what type of training should I undergo?

 A. The simple answer is ideally both.
 The in-home session is like the instruction book for your new addition and the group training provides the confidence building, socialization and fun.
 If you invest early in your puppy’s life you will have a dog you can enjoy and be proud of for the next ten to fifteen years!